-Thrift stores can be hit or miss, but if you take the time to hunt through the racks, you’ll find some decent items.
-I’ve gotten a lot of good clothing for my girl at Goodwill, and sometimes they still even have the original sales tags attached from stores like Target.
+Thrift stores can be hit or miss, but if you take the time to hunt through the racks, you’ll find decent items.
+I’ve gotten a lot of good clothing for my kids at Goodwill, and sometimes they still even have the original sales tags attached from stores like Target.
+Kids can be really hard on their clothing, so it’s not always easy to find items in great condition.
+However, thrift stores can be a great place to find play clothes.
 It’s definitely worth a look.

 Flea Markets & Yard Sales

-I was incredibly fortunate to have a relative clear out her attic and give me all of her old baby clothes and other items when I was pregnant.
-It was win-win for both of us, as she wanted to minimize, and I was in the feverish process of preparing for my new arrival.
+Before my oldest was born, I was incredibly fortunate to have a family member clear out her attic and give me all of her old baby clothes and other items.
+It was a win-win for both of us, as she wanted to minimize, and I was in the feverish process of preparing for my new arrival.
 She gave us boxes of clothes in great condition and I could not have been more thankful.
-Once friends and family know that you’re expecting, you may get similar offers, and of course, it never hurts to ask around!

 Shop End of Season Sales

 This one is my personal favorite hack for dressing my kids on a budget.
 I once scooped up an entire summer wardrobe for my girl for less than $15 at Target by shopping the clearance section.
 Each item was marked down to $1.50!
 I snagged cute screen printed t-shirts, tank tops, and shorts.

 At Kohls, I’ve purchased my son’s seasonal wardrobes a year ahead of time just by shopping the clearance racks.
 I stick to a rule of not spending more than $4 on any single item.
 Most of the pieces are less than $2 when on final clearance and combined with a coupon.
 You seriously can’t beat it!